Meet the people behind the BIF team

 Book Festival Director

-Vicky has worked in bookshops from the south coast to Moray in the North-East of Scotland.
+Vicky Dawson has worked in bookshops from the south coast of England to Moray in the North-East of Scotland.
 She was a store manager for both the Waterstones and Ottakar’s book chains and was a partner in two independent bookshops until 2018 when she relocated to Derbyshire.
-Combined with her role as Book Festival Director at BIF (and when not reading books) Vicky can be found on the front desk of Eyam Museum where she talks to visitors of all ages about the plague arriving in Derbyshire in 1665.
+Combined with her role as Book Festival Director at Buxton International Festival, Vicky also works as a bookseller at Scarthin Books in Cromford and is a Trustee of Cromford Mills and the Arkwright Society.

 Neil Hughes